SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Next, `<legend>{{ field_label(form.status) }}</legend>`
 - `form_label()` is a high-level helper that renders the label and its wrapper
 - `field_label()` is a low-level helper that renders only the label as a text, no wrapper
-- Next, we need iterate over the `form.status` field's errors and render them manually
+- Next, we need iterate over the `form.status` field's values and render them manually
 - We can do it with `{% for label, value in field_choices(form.status) %}`
 - Below, render `<label></label>`
 - Inside, `<input type="radio">`